spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 (my)Binder
 ^^^^^^^^^^

-With binder you can make your notebooks avaible to be interacted with within an online environment.
-You can use `mybinder.org`_ to host the notebooks for you with no futher requirements than your already available puplic repository.
+With Binder you can make your notebooks available to be interacted with within an online environment.
+You can use `mybinder.org`_ to host the notebooks for you with no further requirements than your already available public repository.
 Binder allows for the notebooks to be used and executed like you would with a local installation.
 The only downside is, that you are unable to save your changes.
-You simply need to enter the link to your public GitHub repository, specifiy which branch or commit to use and optionally provide a link to the notebook that should be used as a landing page (for example your :code:`index.ipynb`).
+You simply need to enter the link to your public GitHub repository, specify which branch or commit to use and optionally provide a link to the notebook that should be used as a landing page (for example your :code:`index.ipynb`).
 Mybinder will then generate a shareable link to your interactive binder session.

-You can also set up your own binder server, if the ressources provided by `mybinder.org`_ are not sufficient.
+You can also set up your own binder server, if the resources provided by `mybinder.org`_ are not sufficient.
 Read more on that in the `binder documentation`_.